mitranim/atril/notes.md

 for speed through the isDomImmutable convention (unlike `if.`, this property will need to be set on the state of the template itself).

-Consider making `isDomImmutable` a mold VM property rather than state property, in order to avoid leaking state.
-Figure out if it's possible to reconcile this with the need to specify it separately on different children in `for.`.

 # Possible performance optimisations

 Expressions are currently re-evaluated on each call.
 This is done in order to